BonsonW/slow5curl/docs/slow5curl_api/s5curl_init_mt.md

 # s5curl_init_mt

 ## NAME
-s5curl_init_mt - initializes a resource for multithreaded operations
+s5curl_init_mt - initialises a resource for multithreaded operations

 ## SYNOPSYS
 `s5curl_mt_t *s5curl_init_mt(int num_thread, s5curl_t *s5c)`

 ## DESCRIPTION
-`s5curl_init_mt()` initializes a resource to be used by multithreaded read fetches.
+`s5curl_init_mt()` initialises a resource to be used by multithreaded read fetches.
 This resource is not thread safe but can be reused throughout the program by multiple calls.

 This *s5curl_mt_t* should be freed by the user program using `s5curl_free_mt()`.